elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/README.md

 Another possible solution is to run the algorithm several times and keep the best solution.
 This can be done using the hyperparameter `n_init` as any integer number you want.

+> [!IMPORTANT]
+> The way to identify which solution is the best is through the _Performance Metric_ called **Inertia**, which is the sum of the distances calculated between the instances and the closest centroid.
+The model kept is the one with the lowest **Inertia**.
+It is observable through `kmeans.inertia_`.

 <!---------------------------------------------------->
 <!---------------------------------------------------->
 ## Limits of k-means